Ivory42/Drones/README.md

   - `CD_OnDroneRemoved` - Called when a drone is removed from the world after being destroyed
   - `CD_OnWeaponChanged` - Called when a player cycles weapons on a drone
   - `CD_OnDroneAttack` - Called when a drone fires its active weapon
+  - `CD_OnPlayerEnterDrone` - Called when a player enters a drone
+  - `CD_OnPlayerExitDrone` - Called when a player exits a drone

 ## Known Issues
   - Drones can phase through geometry at certain speeds
   - Ground based drones are not properly tested/functioning at this time
+  - Spawning drones seems to create invisible non-networked entities that cause visual bugs with hitscan attacks

 ## Planned Featurs